MuhtasimTanmoy/notebook/database/elastic search.md

         - All records map to index
     - Sparse index
         - Few records map to sorted index
-    - Sparse index not not possible if records not organized/sorted
+    - Sparse index not possible if records not organized/sorted

 - Graph database which considers relation and data secondary index

 ### Notes
-- Low cardinality in database - Common attribute - Easy for indexing
+- Low cardinality in database
+    - Common attribute
+    - Easy for indexing
 - Made efficient through bitmap indexing
 - DB Normalization - Denormalization
     - A list of words contained in a document.
 (Forward index)